dvidelabs/flatcc/README.md

 The expansion of generated code can be used to get documentation for a specific object type.

-For example the Field table in the reflection.fbs schema can be documented using:
+For example the Object table in the reflection.fbs schema can be documented using:

     bin/flatcc reflection/reflection.fbs -a --stdout | \